WU-CVGL/cluster-user-guide/Getting_started.md

 ![Storage Model](Getting_started/storage_model.svg)

 We are currently using NFS to share filesystems between cluster nodes.
 The storage space of the login node is small (about 100GB), so it is recommended to store code and data in NFS shared folders: `/dataset` for datasets and `/workspace` for workspaces.
-The two NFS folders are allocated on two different SSDs, each with a capacity of 2TB.
+The two NFS folders are allocated on the storage server, currently offers a capacity of 143TB, with data redundancy and snapshot backuping powered by TrueNAS ZFS.

 We can check the file systems with command `df -H`:

     peter@login.cvgl.lab: ~ $ df -H

-    Filesystem                Size  Used Avail Use% Mounted on /dev/vda2                 135G   40G   89G  31% /
+    Filesystem                                  Size  Used Avail Use% Mounted on /dev/nvme0n1p2                              138G   25G  113G  19% /
-    192.168.122.1:/datasets   2.0T  217G  1.7T  12% /datasets
-    192.168.122.1:/workspace  2.0T  217G  1.7T  12% /workspace

-We can create your own folder under workspace:

-    mkdir /workspace/<username>
+    nas.cvgl.lab:/mnt/Peter/Datasets            143T  4.2T  139T   3% /datasets
+    nas.cvgl.lab:/mnt/Peter/Workspace/wangpeng  8.8T  136G  8.7T   2% /workspace/wangpeng

+You need to ask the system admin to create your workspace folder `/workspace/<username>`.

-By default, other users have read [permissions](https://scicomp.ethz.ch/wiki/Linux_permissions) on your folder.
-We can also make it private:
+By default, other users do not have either read or write [permissions](https://scicomp.ethz.ch/wiki/Linux_permissions) on your folder.

-    chmod 700 /workspace/<username>

 ## Uploading and downloading data